-Malaria bed net strategies will save global community estimated $600 million over the next 5 yearsApril 25th, 2012 in Diseases, Conditions, Syndromes /
+Malaria bed net strategies will save global community estimated $600 million over the next 5 yearsApril 25, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The universal coverage campaign for bed nets succeeded in dramatically extending access to these life-saving products, though recent gains may be in jeopardy unless rapid action is taken.
 Over 560 million long-lasting insecticide-treated nets (LLINs) are required through 2015 alone to achieve and maintain universal coverage in Africa, at a total global cost of $2.4 billion.